 Every building is different and every media technology is used individually.
 For this purpose, the NeuroomNet media control offers all possibilities to define processes (actions) that are to be carried out on certain events in a very simple way.
 Events can e.g. B. a time, pressing a button on the tablet or exceeding a threshold.
 An announcement can be started very easily every day at a certain time, or a lighting scene can be called up with the click of a button and/or media sources can be switched.
 This results in countless possibilities without having to learn a programming language or familiarize yourself with the protocols of the end devices.

 Actions and events for components

 Components can perform different actions depending on their type.
-For example, a projector component can switch the shutter or the video inputs of the projector, or a KNX component can call up different light scenes.
+For example, a projector component can switch the shutter or the video inputs of the projector or a KNX component can call up different light scenes.
 The actions can be carried out in different ways.
-Through manual access at administrator level, via automation of schedulers or media control or via dashboard elements (buttons, sliders, etc.) for users.
+Through manual access at administrator level, through automation of schedulers or media control, or through dashboard elements (buttons, sliders, etc.) for users.

-Wish visitors, customers or employees a “good morning”, point out the closure, or advertise the cake buffet on Sundays at 3:00 p.m.
+Wishing visitors, customers or employees a “good morning”, pointing out the closing time, or advertising the cake buffet at 3:00 p.m. on Sundays.
 These are tasks that can be fully automated via the system.

 Of course, one cannot or does not want to observe the surface and the status of the system continuously.
 Therefore, the system can send messages via email.
 You can specify which people should be notified of which events.
-For example, the person responsible can be informed if the heat map reports that the threshold values have been exceeded, or technicians receive a message as soon as a specific device can no longer be reached in the network.
+For example, the person in charge can be informed when the heat map reports that threshold values have been exceeded, or technicians receive a message as soon as a certain device is no longer accessible in the network.